• Skip to main content

 Gala on The Bridge

 2025’s Gala on the Bridge took place in a brand new location this year.
 Nearly 500 attendees enjoyed a night of amazing food from Occasions Catering and Chef Paul C. Reilly’s restaurant, Coperta, while dancing the night away under the stars in Commons Park.
 This event provides a unique opportunity to enjoy being on the river with other generous supporters of The Greenway Foundation’s work.
-This event remains TGF’s largest fundraiser of the year and we look to continue that success in 2026.

 Learn More